Selling a house before the mortgage is paid

 Should I pay off the mortgage or port it?

-If you are looking to sell your home that still has a mortgage on it, you will have two options: paying it off or porting your mortgage to another property.
+If you are wondering what happens to your mortgage when you sell a home, you have two options: paying it off or porting your mortgage to another property.

 Porting your mortgage refers to the process of transferring your existing mortgage deal onto your new property.
 You can find out all about porting a mortgage, and if this is the best option for you by reading our guide.